NexPlayer/Unity-SDK/basic/licensing.md

 ![](../assets/basic/license0.jpg)

-If the entered key is valid and the license that corresponds to it is currently active, the player should run without any problems.
+If the entered key is valid and the license that corresponds to it's currently active, the player should run without any problems.

 ## Licensing Errors